-The religious follower in most cases would play one instrument but within the context of an orchestra.
-A violin, a cello or even timpani.
-They play beautifully intricate melodies, with a defined rhythm and precision, they follow the guidance of an experienced conductor.
+The religious follower, in most cases, would play one instrument but within the context of an orchestra.
+A violin, a cello, or even a timpani.
+They play beautifully intricate melodies with a defined rhythm and precision; they follow the guidance of an experienced conductor.
 When listening to their music, you would be elevated; you’ll feel a divine inspiration and a deep sense of transcendence.

-To say that classic music is better than bachata, or that waltz is deeper than a Hindu raga truly means you have missed the entire point.
-That you are trying to evaluate music with your head and not your heart, body and feet.
-There will be moments in your life that the comforting cries of the bansuri will sooth your soul and others where the African bongos will rock your feet to a celestial dance of communal rhythm.
+To say that classic music is better than bachata or that waltz is deeper than a Hindu raga truly means you have missed the entire point.
+That you are trying to evaluate music with your head and not your heart, body, and feet.
+There will be moments in your life when the comforting cries of the bansuri will soothe your soul and others, where the African bongos will rock your feet to a celestial dance of communal rhythm.

 Religion is there so you can enjoy playing your music with others; learning the intricacy of playing in harmony with other instruments.
 Learning how to compliment and connect, how to follow the guidance of a conductor who bears in mind the collective and not just a singular sound.
 The religious symphony brings about a deep sense of belonging and connection; it is a reminder of our human bond and our familiar sense of family.

 Spirituality is there so you can learn to deepen into silence.
 To expand the space between the notes.
 Master the inner art of vibrating with your own heart.
 Finding the tune of your soul.
-The sound of spiritual music isn’t defined with notes and frequencies but with the vibration of silence it induces within your heart.
-It allows you to find the depth of your individuality, the sound that only you can make and the silence only you can hear.
+The sound of spiritual music isn’t defined by notes and frequencies, but with the vibration of silence it induces within your heart.
+It allows you to find the depth of your individuality, the sound that only you can make, and the silence only you can hear.